 This question has two answers, depending on the type of rice.
 Consumption of refined white rice has been linked to increased risk for diabetes, while consumption of brown rice, a whole grain, has been linked to decreased risk .

 |Types of Whole Grain Rice||Types of Refined Rice|

 Refined or white rice is what is most likely in restaurants if they do not specify.
 Bean and rice burritos, fried and steamed rice, rice pilaf, and other rice dishes are all usually made with white rice.

-Brown vs. White Rice
+Brown vs. White Rice for Prediabetes

 White rice is a refined grain.
 Its bran and germ have been stripped away, leaving it with less fiber and fewer phytonutrients.
 With less fiber and protein than brown rice, white rice can raise blood sugar more quickly.
 Spiking blood sugar too often can raise diabetes risk.

-Strategies for Making Rice Healthier
+Making Rice Healthier for Prediabetes

 How can you keep eating rice and lower diabetes risk?
 Here are a few tips.

 Eating brown rice instead of white rice can be an easy way to make rice work for your health.
 Dry and boil-in-bag brown rice are available in the rice section of most supermarkets.
 Brown rice cakes, brown rice cereal, and brown rice noodles are also common.
 Chinese and other East restaurants may offer steamed brown rice, and Indian restaurants may have brown Basmati rice on the menu.